 Well, I decided then and there this wasn’t the time to let him know I’d voted for Bernie Sanders.
-I wan’t exactly keen on arguing him about sanctuary cities.
+I wasn’t exactly keen on arguing with him about sanctuary cities.
 I’m brave.
 But I’m not stupid.
 This isn’t the time nor the place nor the guy with whom to argue politics.
 Whatever steam this pressure cooker of a disturbed man wanted to blow off, I’d sit there, staring straight ahead, holding the wheel, bite my lip, and say absolutely nothing.
-Dude already had been in two fights that day and I didn’t want to end up as the third leg of his angry trifecta.
+The dude already had been in two fights that day and I didn’t want to end up as the third leg of his angry trifecta.

 About 15 minutes into the ride, there’s an astonishing development.